huggingface/blog/text-to-webapp.md

 We are going to use NodeJS to create our generative AI web server.

-The model will be [WizardCoder-15B](https://huggingface.co/WizardLM/WizardCoder-15B-V1.0) running on the Inference endpoints API, but feel free to try with another model and stack.
+The model will be [WizardCoder-15B](https://huggingface.co/WizardLM/WizardCoder-15B-V1.0) running on the Inference Endpoints API, but feel free to try with another model and stack.

 If you are interested in other solutions, here are some pointers to alternative implementations: